vosaul/status.im/content/frameworks.md

 ## Installing Git, Node, and NPM

-<aside>Can we leave out this paragraph about git?
+<aside>Can we leave out this first paragraph about git?
 Truffle/Embark are installed using `npm`, afaict, which probably depends on git, but it's part of a basic dev toolset.</aside>

 We’ll use the version control tool Git to install the Truffle and Embark frameworks.
 If you have Xcode installed, Git is probably already installed.
 To see if it’s installed, open Terminal or any command line program and just enter `git`.
 You should see a list of common Git commands.
 If you don’t, you can install Git with [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).